 “To get a step up in the world, you could use a ladder, or you could use your connections.
 I prefer the latter.” – Jarod Kintz

-In the age of the internet (see: Massive Open Online Courses (MOOC)), virtually everyone has free and open access to education on just about any subject imaginable.
+In the age of the internet and with the growing prevalence of natural language AI models such as ChatGPT, virtually everyone has free and open access to education on just about any subject imaginable.
 Attending a formal graduate program, therefore, is about much more than just the coursework.
 In large measure for me, and for most people who attend professional graduate programs, it’s about the people.
 In a world where “it’s not who you know, it’s who knows you”, graduate school is a great place to grow your network exponentially.

 2. The Subject Matter